GregBuck/bbresearch_web/content/post/2020-09-10-measuring-board-prototype.md

 Currently we own one EP2 sensor.
 The EP2 sensor costs $400.
 The Spectrasymbol sensors cost about forty dollars.
 I recommend buying a few thinpot sensors for testing.
 Even if the thinpot sensors are not as robust as the EP2 the price difference may make them the more attractive option.

+All files archived on the Anchorage network here:
 S:\REG2\GBuck\Bristol Bay\CatchSampling\MeasuringBoard